Meet Your Therapist

 Flexibility

-Life is unpredictable, and therapy should evolve with you.
-I offer personalised, flexible plans with practical tools to help you manage anxiety, trauma, grief and life transitions, supporting you through every challenge.
+Life changes and therapy should too.
+I adapt our sessions to your needs, using practical tools to help you manage anxiety, trauma, and life transitions.

 spa